vaadin/vaadin-boothdemo/README.md

 Click around in dashboard, show graphs, tables etc

 > Vaadin consists of hundreds of widgets that have a clear Java API from a table to graphs and menus.
-The beauty of it is that the code is running on the server but the user interacts with an HTML5 app.
-And the communication between the browser and the server is all automated.
+The beauty of it is that the user interacts with an HTML5 app and the communication is automated.

 That's the end of the 1 minute pitch.
 Now switch over to them – look at them and listen.

 > What IDE are you using yourself?
 Ok, excellent – let's see it in action.

-Open up the IDE that they were using; IDEA, Eclipse or Netbeans
+Open up the IDE that they were using; IDEA or Eclipse

 run **git clean** (get you to the starting point) and open the packages in the IDE to show the files in the project

-> As you can see there are two packages, one for the back-end and another for the front-end.
-We're running this on Spring-boot but you can use any application server like jetty, tomcat, websphere or wildfly.
+> As you can see there is a service and a UI.
+We're running this on Spring-boot (and thus have an Application class) but you can use any application server like jetty, tomcat, websphere or wildfly.

 > Maybe you could try it.
 Just start this app to see what it looks like.